wacncontent/CustomizeTool/output/articles/redis-cache/cache-asp.net-session-state-provider.md

 The commented section provides an example of the attributes and sample settings for each attribute.

+
-Configure the attributes with the values from your cache blade in the Windows Azure Management Portal, and configure the other values as desired.
+Configure the attributes with the values from your cache blade in the Azure Management Portal, and configure the other values as desired.
 For instructions on accessing your cache properties, see [Configure Redis cache settings](/documentation/articles/cache-configure#configure-redis-cache-settings).
+
+
+You can configure Redis Cache through Azure PowerShell.
+For instructions on accessing your cache properties, see [Manage Azure Redis Cache with Azure PowerShell](/documentation/articles/cache-howto-manage-redis-cache-powershell).
+

 -	**host** - specify your cache endpoint.
 -	**port** - use either your non-SSL port or your SSL port, depending on the ssl settings.